From Ohio History Central

 When found, they are felled, cleared of their branches and cut into lengths of about twenty feet.
 They were then carried to the ground and butted, that they might be placed firm and upright in the trench with the axe, or cross-cut saw; some hewing upon them also necessary, for there are few trees so straight that the sides of them will come in contact when set upright.

 Upon the fort's completion in early October, 1791, St. Clair left a small group of soldiers and two cannons to garrison it.
 He proceeded northward forty-five miles, where he constructed Fort Jefferson.
 In early November, St. Clair's men marched northward.
-On November 4, 1791, Native Americans won a major victory against the American army in a battle that came to be known as St. Clair's Defeat.
-Fort Hamilton continued to serve as an important garrison as white Americans and Native Americans struggled for control of western Ohio.
+On November 4, 1791, the region's American Indians won a major victory against the invading Anglo-American settler forces in a battle that came to be known as St. Clair's Defeat.
+Fort Hamilton continued to serve as an important garrison as Anglo-American settlers continued their offensive against American Indian peoples residing in western Ohio.
 Modern-day Hamilton, Ohio, is located on the site of Fort Hamilton.

 - Edel, Wilbur.
 Kekionga!: The Worst Defeat in the History of the U.S Army.
 Westport, CT: Praeger, 1997.